ANFTechTeam/avs-anf-datastore/README.md

 ![select the datastore](./img/migrate_vm_step7.png)
 1. Click `Next`
 1. Click `Finish`
+1. You can monitor the progress of the migration using the `Recents Tasks` pane at the bottom of your screen.
 1. Once the migration is complete, select the `Datastores` tab from your virtual machine's information pane to confirm your virtual machine is now on your ANF datastore.
 ![confirm vm is on anf datastore](./img/migrate_vm_step9.png)
 ### Protect your virtual machine using NetApp's Cloud Backup for Virtual Machines